 Trinidad Escobar is a poet, illustrator, mother, bruha, and educator from the Bay Area, California.
 Her writing and visual art have been featured in various publications such as Rust & Moth, The Brooklyn Review, The Womanist, Red Wheelbarrow, Solo Cafe, Mythium, TAYO, the anthologies Walang Hiya, Over the Line, Kuwento, and more.
 Trinidad has been a guest artist and speaker at the San Jose Museum of Art, Pilipino Komix Expo, LitQuake, and The Cartoon Art Museum in San Francisco.
-Her graphic memoir CRUSHED will be published in 2018.
-Trinidad teaches Comics & Race at California College of the Arts in Oakland, California.
+Her graphic memoir CRUSHED was published in 2018.

 Having been born in the Philippines during Super Typhoon Gading in 1986, Trinidad’s work weaves the lush – and often violent – nature of her homeland with class, race, trauma, myth, and magick.
 Her in-progress graphic memoir, CRUSHED, is a biomythography that explores the interior landscape of her experiences as a magickal transnational adoptee, and the intersecting worlds of Western science and Filipino spirituality.